biocypher/biochatter/docs/vignettes/custom-bclight-advanced.md

 such as `Priority` and `Size`, are properties of the project item in our current implementation.
 These assignments, including the schmema of the graph, can be flexibly adapted by using BioCypher mechanisms.

-Be aware that running this script will require a GitHub token with access to the project board.
-This token should be stored in the environment variable `BIOCYPHER_GITHUB_PROJECT_TOKEN`.

 ## Add the additional tabs to BioChatter Light